 When hits with cars do happen forty percent of fatalities are from rear end collisions.
 We all fear/dread the notion of being struck from behind by an inattentive driver.
 I have to admit I tense up when cars approach from behind double checking my place on the road or shoulder.
 Are they paying attention?
 Do they see me?
 Are they going to move over?
 Second most common car-bike impact is a t-hit for 10% - like Stacy Stranick - a Charlotte NC cyclist killed while riding alone with a car illegally turning in front of her.
 In another post maybe we should look into the apparent lack of consequences for drivers who hit cyclists.
 Groups of cyclists are are hit as well.
 Yesterday in Townsville Australia a group of five cyclists hit and run major injuries for all.
 Group rides have been ploughed through on many occasions over the years recently in Davie Florida and other places where there are also fatalities and major injuries.

 Another way to look at safety when compared to driving is as follows.
 With a reported 222M drivers on the road and estimated 47M participating cyclists - and using the known annual death rates - you can see that cycling, per user, is safer than driving or being a passenger in a car.
 These numbers do not take into account trips or miles per user but that is true on both the car and bike side of this comparison.
 This is just a per 100k estimate of death rates for known users.
-So, the idea is cycling is still basically safe but maybe not as safe as we would like it to be.
-Until 100% of users cycling users are not hit - 1.8 per 100k cyclists can face horrible consequences doing what they love for fitness, commuting, or transportation.
+So, the idea is fatality rates for cycling is better than automobiles and basically safe; but not as safe as we would like it to be.
+Until 100% of users cycling are not struck and killed - the 1.8 per 100k cyclists can face horrible consequences doing what they love for fitness, commuting, or transportation.

 Number of participants in bicycling in the United States from 2006 to 2018